 The 25 Best Appetizers to Bring to a Party, from Crowd-Pleasing Dips to Make-Ahead Snacks

-best appetizers to bring to a party: bitter greens salad, french onion dip and dill pickle snack mix, side by side on green background
+best appetizers to bring to a party: french onion dip

-Generally, hosting is more difficult than being a guest.
-But TBH, it can be tough to decide what to bring to a potluck-style soirée when you don’t know the deal.
+If you ask me, hosting is typically more difficult than being a guest.
+That said, it can be tough to decide what to bring to a potluck when you don’t know the deal.
 (Will the oven be empty for reheating?
 Do they have a fancy cutting board for charcuterie or should you bring your own?
-And what about a free outlet to plug in the chocolate fountain?)
-Before you stress, know that the best appetizers to bring to a party are those that are easy to prepare and decidedly low-fuss—and there are 25 of them listed below.
+What about a free outlet to plug in the chocolate fountain?)
+Before you stress, know that the best appetizers to bring to a party are those that are easy to prepare and decidedly low-fuss—and, luckily for you, there are 25 of them listed below.

 These starters are easy to make ahead and transport, no matter where the party is.
-They also don’t require a ton of oven space or much reheating, if at all (because you don’t want to totally take over someone else’s kitchen).
-My favorites range from ranch potato salad to everything bagel pigs in a blanket to vegan miso caramel dip.
+They also don’t require a ton of oven space, if at all (because you don’t want to totally take over someone else’s kitchen).
+My favorites include ranch potato salad, everything bagel pigs in a blanket and vegan miso caramel dip.
 Read on for ideas that’ll make you everyone’s favorite invitee.

 40 Fancy Appetizers That Are Secretly Really Easy to Make